 Community of Learning

 QUEST is a community of learning – all members contribute to and benefit from the interactions and lessons learned.
 The community includes students, faculty and staff, alumni, professional partners and University colleagues.
 This dynamic combination provides a broad field of shared learning experiences, networks, sponsorship and project opportunities, and a unique program structure.

 Both inside and outside of the classroom, QUEST projects and co-curricular programs are focused on real time innovations, organizational challenges and/or issues facing undergraduates, organizations and society today.
-Students learn and apply total quality tools and principles, Systems Thinking principles, engage in customer-driven initiatives and develop innovations while in the program.
+Students learn and apply total quality tools and Systems Thinking principles, engage in customer-driven initiatives, and develop innovations throughout the program.
 As seniors, student teams consult on a real-time organizational challenge for a real-world client.